cathive/concourse-sonarqube-resource/README.md

   instance.
 This field is *required* when using SonarCloud to perform the analysis of your code.

-* `login`: *Required.* The login or authentication token of a SonarQube user with Execute Analysis permission.
+* `login`: The login or authentication token of a SonarQube user with Execute Analysis permission.
+Can be left out if SonarQube instance does not require any authentication.

 * `password`: The password that goes with the sonar.login username.
 This should be left blank if an authentication token is being used.